adilayman/gamez/README.md

 }
 ```

-- The available gestures are:
+The available gestures are:

-  - LongPressDetector
+* LongPressDetector
-  - TapDetector
+* TapDetector
-  - GesturesDetector: for detecting all possible gestures.
+* GesturesDetector: for detecting all possible gestures.

-### Create the game widget
+#### Create the game widget

-In order to render and detect gestures you have to create a game widget:
+A model without a widget is not enough to display your game.
+For that, you have to create a widget that extends from `GameWidget` and add your model to it.
+MAGIC!

 ```dart
 class MyGameWidget extends GameWidget {